My interviews from the Pacific Northwest were complete. I was heading home.

-As I was returning from my Pacific Northwest excursion last week, driving the hundreds of hundreds of miles back through Montana and North Dakota, I found myself eager to get back home.
+Driving the hundreds of hundreds of miles back through Montana and North Dakota, I found myself eager to return.

 This is a reasonable sentiment.

 Anticipation of lands unknown had since evaporated.
-I had already traveled these very highways on my way to the west coast.
-“Nothing new to take in here,” I thought as I drove by eastern Montana’s picturesque plateaus.
+I had already traveled these very highways on my way out west.
+“Nothing new to take in here,” I thought as I drove along eastern Montana’s picturesque plateaus.

-In addition, I was looking forward to getting home so I could “check out”—slouch on the couch, stare at a screen.
+In addition, I was looking forward to getting home so I could chill out, perhaps even “check out”—slouch on the couch, stare at a screen.
 This, too, might be reasonable.
-After all, in my rear view mirror had been a long and exhausting exploration and interaction with this corner of the world.
+After all, in my rear view mirror had been a long and exhausting exploration and interaction with this corner of our continent.

 —Asking a woman exiting her car if she needed a hand with all of her bags led to an interview with a cosmetics entrepreneur.

 —Asking a man in a McDonald’s in the booth next to mine what city we were in led to a conversation with him and his son about their life in North Dakota.

 —Being stopped by a sidewalk activist in Seattle led to a conversation with a former Big Ten football player about the perks of being a college athlete and about the state of America’s homelessness—his current professional field.